 For most of us, the roof is an afterthought.
 We don’t realize how critical this component is until it starts to leak.
 The roof not only keeps your home dry, but it also contributes significantly to the overall appearance of the house.
 So when building a new house, adding on, or re-roofing, you should consider aesthetics as much as function when choosing a material.
 Here are the types of roofs we install:

 Composite shingles, often called asphalt shingles, are the most popular type of roofing material.
-These three-tab shingles are made of fiberglass mat topped with asphalt and mineral granules.
+There are two kinds: three-tab and architectural shingles.
+Both are made of fiberglass mat topped with asphalt and mineral granules.
 Some come equipped with zinc plating to discourage algae build up.
-They are flexible so can adapt to the roof’s contraction and expansion.
+They are flexible so they can adapt to the roof’s contraction and expansion.

-Aesthetic reasons are mainly why people choose to go with a wooden roof on their home.
-These types of shingles are generally made from cedar, redwood, cypress and pressure-treated pine.
+Aesthetic reasons are the main reason why people choose to go with a wooden roof on their home.
+These types of shingles are generally made from red cedar, redwood, and cypress.

 Wood shingles are machine-cut and feature cleaner edges and a smooth surface to produce a uniform appearance.
 Wood shakes are hand-cut from blocks of wood which gives them a rustic appearance.
 They’re thicker too, making them slightly more expensive than wood shingles.

 The lifespan of wood shake and shingles is shorter than most other roofing products, lasting between 8-25 years, with proper maintenance.
 There is a compressed version that comes with a 30+ year lifespan, but of course, it’s more expensive.